mariuskimmina/tlsplus/README.md

 or are using gRPC (https://grpc.io/, not an IETF standard).
 Normally DNS traffic isn't encrypted at all (DNSSEC only signs resource records).

-The *tls* "plugin" allows you to either have CoreDNS generate and manage certificates for itself or configure the cryptographic keys that are needed for both
+The *tlsplus* plugin allows you to either have CoreDNS generate and manage certificates for itself or configure the cryptographic keys that are needed for both
 DNS-over-TLS and DNS-over-gRPC.
-If the *tls* plugin is omitted, then no encryption takes place.

-## Syntax
+## Usage

 ### Automatic

+When CoreDNS is setup as the autoriative DNS Server for a domain such as `example.com`, all you need to add to your corefile to start serving DoT or DoH is the following:

 ~~~ txt
 tlsplus acme {